 Step 4: Set-up your blog

-You may hire a WordPress expert to set-up your blog, or you may do it yourself.
+You may hire a WordPress expert to set-up your site, or you may do it yourself.
 A developer costs money, and if you have the budget, a good developer can save you a lot of time and heartache.
 However, if you’d like to set it up yourself, check out our blog set-up guide here.

 Step 5: Prepare an editorial calendar

-Before you prepare an editorial calendar, you may want to make a list of topics to cover on your blog.
+Before you prepare an editorial calendar, you may want to make a list of topics to cover on your site.
 Then, make a list of article headlines.
 After that, create an outline for each article.
 You may either write all the articles yourself or hire a freelance writer to write the articles for you.